acrucetta/mente/src/md/questions.md

 - am I getting outside of my comfort zone enough?
 - is routine actually helpful all the time?
 - when was the last time I deviated from my daily routine

+in difficult times:
+- What are you trying to teach me here?
+- What issues in my heart are you trying to raise through this?
+- What is it you want me to see?
+- What are you asking me to let go of?